Year 8

 Religious Studies

-Across these units, students will learn the key beliefs and practices of Christianity, Islam, Judaism, Sikhism, Buddhism and Hinduism as well as considering their responses to philosophical and ethical dilemmas
+Across these units, students will learn the key beliefs and practices of Christianity, Islam, Judaism, Sikh, Buddhism and Hinduism as well as considering their responses to philosophical and ethical dilemmas

-• Unit 1: How do religious people express themselves?
+Unit 1: How do religious believers express faith?

 Music

-• Apply knowledge of the elements of music through appraising Music
+• Applying knowledge of the elements of music through appraising music

-• Perform multiple pieces using keyboards and ukuleles in an ensemble and as a solo
+• Performing multiple pieces using keyboards and ukuleles in an ensemble and as a solo

 Drama